thedanielvogelsang/vehicle_api/README.md

   ```shell
     rails s
   ```
-  and visit "http://localhost:3000/api/v1\<resource\>" to see each json response, **use Postman to test the create, update, and delete functionality.**
+  and visit "http://localhost:3000/api/v1/ \<resource\>" to see each json response, **use Postman to test the create, update, and delete functionality.**

 ====== ****** ====== ****** ====== ****** ======